What is StabiLens?

-The StabiLens Gimbal Ring was invented by Zac Miller in 2018 after Zac was frustrated with the limitations of shooting with his gimbal.
-The StabiLens system allows video shooters the ability to swap lenses and accessories instantly on any gimbal without any rebalancing.
+The StabiLens Gimbal Ring is a patented first of it’s kind camera accessory that was invented by Zac Miller in 2018 after Zac was frustrated with the limitations of shooting with his gimbal.
+StabiLens allows video camera operators the ability to swap lenses and accessories instantly on any gimbal without rebalancing.

 Never Rebalance Your Gimbal Again… Really?

 Yes, StabiLens is built around a one-and-done pre-balance workflow.
 All you need to do is balance your gimbal once with your largest lens, and then balance each of your additional lenses using a StabiLens Gimbal Ring.